 Cost: Miro has a free version that includes three boards, and monthly subscriptions range from $10 to $20 per month.

 Animation is a great addition to your courses because it can immediately make your courses more engaging.
 The challenge with animation has always been its complexity—it takes a lot of skill, so it’s traditionally been reserved for motion graphics pros because it’s so complex.
-These tools open up new possibilities by simplifying the process and making animation possible for teams on a tight budget.
+These tools open up new possibilities by simplifying the process and making unique animation styles possible for teams on a tight budget.

 What it is: Vyond is a unique cloud-based animation tool that helps you create attention-grabbing videos you can use to create new eLearning courses or spice up your existing course content.